-3. Issue of shares (including sweat equity shares) toemployees of the Company underany scheme save and except ESOP referred to in this Report.
+3. Issue of shares (including ESOP and sweat equity shares) toemployees of the Company under any scheme.

-The Managing Director of the Company does not receive any remuneration or commissionfrom any of its subsidiaries.
+The Managing Director of the Company does not receive any remunerationor commission from any of the Company's subsidiaries.

 | ||On behalf of the Board |